 losing is no fun, players basically just want to win.
 The best strategy is to

 find a game with the least house edge and to learn basic strategy play for that

 game.
-A slightly more advanced strategy is to combine favourable games, basic
+A slightly more advanced strategy is to combine favorable games, basic

 strategy and card counting to gain a slight edge over the house.
 A player using